Observations on K-image Expansion of Image-Mixing Augmentation for Classification

-From a more analytical point of view, we \jh{can hypothesize} that the merit of K-image generalization of CutMix and Mixup regarding the wide flat local minima comes from a more softened label than that of CutMix and Mixup. \chaaaaai{Several papers have reported that a model trained with an \textit{artificially} smoothed label can make the model converge to wide local minima and hence achieve better generalization~\citep{pereyra2017regularizing, zhang2018deep, cha2020cpr}, \textit{ i.e.}, the \jhnips{superior} result of Label Smoothing~\citep{pereyra2017regularizing} compared to \jhnips{the baseline} in Figure~\ref{fig:wide_local_minima_pyheyssian} and Figure \ref{fig:wide_local_minima_2d}.} However, \chaaaaai{as opposed to the previous regularization methods using \textit{artificially} smoothed label}, note that our softened label \textit{directly} reveals the augmented ratio of several images, and hence, we conjecture that this can be a key factor why the model trained by our approach converges to lower and \jhnips{wider} local minima.
+From a more analytical point of view, we can hypothesize that the K-image generalization of DCutMix and DMixup, regarding the wide flat local minima, is attributable to their labels being softer than that of CutMix and Mixup.
+Several researchers have reported that a model trained with an artificially smoothed label can result in the model converging to wide local minima, thus achieving better generalization~\cite{pereyra2017regularizing, zhang2018deep, cha2020cpr}, \yjr{as in the case of the superior results} of Label Smoothing~\cite{pereyra2017regularizing} compared to \jhnips{the baseline} in Figure~\ref{fig:wide_local_minima_pyheyssian} and Figure \ref{fig:wide_local_minima_2d}.
+However, \chaaaaai{as opposed to the previous regularization methods using \textit{artificially} smoothed label}, note that our softened label \textit{directly} reveals the augmented ratio of several images, and hence, we conjecture the tendency can be a key factor why the model trained by our approach converges to lower and \jhnips{wider} local minima.